asreview/asreview/docs/source/intro/zen.rst

 **Garbage in garbage out**
-We focus on the machine learning part of the pipeline and not on the preprocessing or postprocessing of the data (which reference managers are designed for).
+ASReview focuses on the machine learning part of the pipeline and not on the preprocessing or postprocessing of the data (which reference managers are designed for).
 Be aware of the principle GIGO and `check the quality of your data first <https://asreview.nl/the-importance-of-abstracts/>`_.
 Don’t blame Elas if the performance is not as good as expected due to low quality input data.